asifrahaman13/sniffle_backend/README.md

 ## About the application

+Backend repository for the mobile application server which aims at making the health of the users better leveraging the use of AI.

+## How to run the code

-First pull the repository. `git clone https://github.com/asifrahaman13/sniffle_backend.git`
+- First pull the repository. `git clone https://github.com/asifrahaman13/sniffle_backend.git`

-Go to the root directory. `cd DeepgramStream`
+- Go to the root directory. `cd sniffle_backend`

-create a virtual environment. `virtualenv .venv`
+- create a virtual environment. `virtualenv .venv`

-Now install the dependencies. `pip install -r requirements.txt`
+- Now install the dependencies. `pip install -r requirements.txt`

-Now rename the .env.example. `mv .env.example .env`.
+- Now rename the .env.example. `mv .env.example .env`.

-Give the proper configuration by giving the API keys.
+- Give the proper configuration by giving the API keys.
 For example set the open ai key, mapbox api key etc.

-Next you need to run the application using the following script: `python3  src/index.py`
+- Next you need to run the application using the following script: `python3  src/index.py`

+## PORT

 To connect to the server hit the link `http://localhost:8000`